Overbryd/euruko2011_website/README.md

-# This is the Euruko 2011 Website
+# This is the EuRuKo 2011 Website

 It has a very interesting publication cycle.
 Authors are collaborators to this repository, and so they can push their changes to it.